mctrinity/azure-automation/docs/README.md

 ## 📝 Scripts

-Scripts are located in the `/scripts` folder, organized by category.
+Scripts are located in the `/docs/scripts` folder and are organized flat (no subfolders).
 Each script has a corresponding markdown file with documentation.
 You can also view them directly from the Docsify-powered site or link to them here:

 - [`App Service`](scripts/create-appservice.md)
 - [`Function App`](scripts/create-functionapp.md)